Svenska Cupen

 Svenska cupen (/sv/, lit. 'the Swedish cup'), also known as the Swedish Cup in English, is a knockout cup competition in Swedish football and the main Swedish football cup.
 Svenska cupen usually refers to the men's tournament, although a women's tournament is also held.
 Each year 96 teams compete, comprising the 16 teams from Allsvenskan and the 16 teams of Superettan together with 64 teams from lower tiers of the league system.
 The winners qualify for the qualifying stages of the UEFA Europa League.
 The winner is awarded the Gustaf VI Adolf cup.

 Svenska cupen was first held in 1941.
-The current holders of the cup are BK Häcken who beat Malmö FF in the 2025 final.
+The current holders of the cup are Mjällby who beat Hammarby in the 2026 final.
 Malmö FF are the most successful club of the competition having won 16 titles, the latest in 2024.